Relief efforts ramping up in Tonga, more aid arrives | Law-Order

 Relief efforts ramping up in Tonga, more aid arrives

-The U.S. Agency for International Development (USAID), said the United States is providing an additional $2.5 million in humanitarian assistance and the guided missile destroyer USS Sampson, part of a multinational effort, arrived this week to support the efforts in Tonga.
-An Australian warship expected to arrive in coronavirus-free Tonga on Wednesday was to deliver aid without human contact after about two dozen cases of COVID-19 have been recorded among the crew.
+The U.S. Agency for International Development (USAID), said the United States is providing an additional $2.5 million in humanitarian assistance and the guided-missile destroyer USS Sampson, part of a multinational effort, arrived this week to support the efforts in Tonga.
+An Australian warship was arriving to coronavirus-free Tonga Wednesday evening, delivering aid without human contact after about two dozen cases of COVID-19 have been recorded among the crew.

+Broadcom Broadcasting radio cited Tonga's Health Minister Saia Piukala as saying that 29 positive cases had been reported onboard of the HMAS Adelaide, but all the positive personnel were asymptomatic.
+"The ship will berth and no contacts will be made," Piukala said.
+"Australians from the ship will unload their cargoes and sail from port."

 The United Nations, Red Cross and other relief agencies on the ground in Tonga have warned that a COVID-19 outbreak in the island would be catastrophic at this time.
 "There is an urgent need for people to have access to safe water sources in the days and weeks to come," Taumoefolau said.
 "Ash has settled in water tanks, requiring time to settle and careful treatment before use.
 It has also smothered much of the country, including houses and crops."